mayuelala/FollowYourPose/README.md

 ## 💃💃💃 Results with Stable Diffusion
 We show results regarding various pose sequences and text prompts.

-Note mp4 and gif files in this github page are compressed.
+Note mp4 and gif files in this GitHub page are compressed.
 Please check our [Project Page](https://follow-your-pose.github.io/) for mp4 files of original video results.
 <table class="center">